Tom Brady–Peyton Manning rivalry: Rivalry

 The two quarterbacks met five times in the NFL Playoffs, in which Manning won three of them (all five were won by the home team, as Brady's two wins both came in Foxborough).
 Four of the five match-ups were in the AFC Championship Game, with Manning winning three of the four, one of the games with the Colts (2006) and another two with the Broncos (2013, 2015).
 The winner of each of the playoff match-ups went on to represent the AFC in the Super Bowl.
 Four of the teams, Brady's 2003 and 2004 Patriots and Manning's 2006 Colts and 2015 Broncos went on to win the Super Bowl, while Manning's 2013 Broncos lost the game.

 Outside of football

+Despite their rivalry for status as the league's best quarterback, Brady and Manning maintained a strong mutual respect, admiration and liking.
+When Brady's season ended due to a knee injury in the opening game of the 2008 season, Manning called him to check in.
+After his surgically replaced knee developed a staph infection, Brady remembered Manning previously had a similar issue and called him for advice.
+During the Deflategate scandal, a leaked email showed Brady saying that he thought Manning’s playing days were limited, writing, “I’ve got another 7 or 8 years.
+He has 2.”
+Manning publicly defended Brady over the email, stating that Brady gave him an apology that was "unnecessary", and the fact that the emails leaked did not make any sense to him.
+A photo with Manning posted by Brady on Twitter in 2019 had the caption "Spoiler alert... we were friends this whole time."

-Manning and Brady participated alongside Tiger Woods and Phil Mickelson in the rematch of The Match: Tiger vs. Phil as a charity fundraiser for COVID-19 pandemic relief.
+In May 2020, Manning and Brady participated alongside Tiger Woods and Phil Mickelson in the rematch of The Match: Tiger vs. Phil as a charity fundraiser for COVID-19 pandemic relief.

 When Manning was inducted into the Pro Football Hall of Fame in 2021, Brady attended his enshrinement ceremony and quipped on Twitter that he needed "to make sure (Manning's) really done.
 Can't risk this guy coming back..."
+Manning acknowledged Brady during his speech, saying "next year acceptance speeches will probably shrink to four minutes.
+And speaking of rivals, my good friend Tom Brady is here tonight.
+By the time he is inducted in his first year of eligibility in the year of 2035, he will only have time to post his acceptance speech on his Instagram account."
 Also at the event were Bruce Arians and Tom Moore, both of whom coached Manning in Indianapolis and Brady in Tampa Bay.